Should I part exchange my car?

 Timing: the model

-Additionally, cars are all graded based on the European Emissions Ratings.
-Depending on where you live, and planned local low emissions zones, it’s worth checking what your car’s rating is.
-The ratings can be in line with age, but that’s not a hard and fast rule.
 If you think your area might soon adopt a low emissions zone, and your rating won’t be compliant, you should swap your car in good time.
-If you choose to part exchange, make sure the new model you’re trading in for will be compliant with any zoning rules.
+If you choose to part exchange, ensure the new model you’re trading in for will comply with zoning rules.

 Timing: your car’s value